endowl/crypto-asset-inventory-plugin/output.md

 #### Trust Wallet

 I use Trust Wallet to access and store Ether, Bitcoin, and Dogecoin.
 The PIN to open the wallet is `222222`.
 It is a iPhone Application that runs on my Apple iPhone 12 iphone.
 You can unlock the device with the PIN `987654`.

-## George of Jungle's Trusted Helpers
+## Trusted Helpers
 For help accessing my crypto assets, it is important to use helpers who are knowledgable and highly trustworthy.
-Here is a list of people that I believe are knowledable and will act with honesty and integrity.
+Here is a list of people that I believe are knowledgeable and will act with honesty and integrity.

 *These assets cannot be recovered if stolen, so choose a helper carefully.*